 One example is, if the intangibles of our SEO Newsletter are brand awareness and education, then the tangible metrics, for example, could include tracking the shared newsletter content online and SEO training signups that occur from the publication.

 Step 4: Repair Issues, Test New Ideas, Track Again

 The great thing about email marketing is that you’re in control, and you have the data to back up the results of your experiments.
 Most email marketing providers like Constant Contact have endless tutorials and suggestions on how to improve your email marketing efforts, plus lots of the issues you might be facing are an easy fix.

-For example, fixing bounce rates is as simple as finding which emails bounced for what reasons, and removing them from the list or addressing the issue.
-If your content is not being shared as much as you’d like it to, enable social sharing functionality in Constant Contact, or the equivalent in another provider.
-Or consider pushing it through your Facebook and Twitter accounts more.
+For example, fixing bounce rates is as simple as finding which emails bounced for what reasons, and then removing them from the list or addressing the issue.
+If your content is not being shared as much as you’d like it to, then enable social sharing functionality in Constant Contact, or the equivalent in another provider.
+Or, consider pushing it through your Facebook and Twitter accounts more.

 And instead of constantly relying on the numbers game to make decisions about your newsletter, how about asking the reader?
 What do they want from your newsletter?
 What do they find valuable and what could they live without?
 Do they like the method of delivery and when it’s delivered?
 All these questions can be answered through simple surveys you can create right in the newsletter (in fact, Constant Contact lets you try surveys for free for a period of time; that ought to get you started).